Ast3risk-ops/guides/docs/games/pc/tf2/linux.md

 ## :material-package-variant-plus: Installing prerequisites

+!!! note
+    The following is for if the game does not load normally.

 We need to install [`lib32-gperftools`](https://aur.archlinux.org/packages/lib32-gperftools) (or [`google-perftools`](https://packages.debian.org/stable/google-perftools)) to be able to run the current 32-bit build of TF2 on Linux.

 ### :material-arch: Arch